Colonial forces of Australia: British garrison

 Accompanying the First Fleet to Port Jackson were three companies of marines totalling 212 men under the command of Major Robert Ross, to guard the fledgling colony of Sydney and that of Norfolk Island, which had been established on 6 March 1788 to provide a food base and investigate supply of masts and flax for canvas for the Royal Navy.
 In 1790 the Second Fleet arrived, and the marines were relieved by a new force which was created specifically for service in the colony of New South Wales.
 With an average strength of 550 men, it was known as the New South Wales Corps.
 The first contingent of 183 men, under Major Francis Grose, arrived in New South Wales in June 1790.
 They were subsequently expanded with further contingents from Britain as well as free settlers, former convicts and marines who had discharged in the colony.
 Throughout the mid-1790s the New South Wales Corps was involved in "open war" along the Hawkesbury River against the Daruk people.
 Between 1786 and 1792 an ad hoc volunteer unit known as the New South Wales Marine Corps from the British Royal Navy was created to guard the convicts aboard the First Fleet to Australia and to preserve "subordination and regularity" in the penal colony in New South Wales.

 On 4 March 1804, the New South Wales Corps was called into action to put down the Castle Hill convict rebellion.
-Also known as the "Irish Rebellion" and sometimes the second "Battle of Vinegar Hill" in reference to the uprising which took place in Ireland during the Irish Rebellion of 1798, it was a rebellion against British colonial authority that occurred when Irish convicts, led by Phillip Cunningham and William Johnson, along with many hundreds took up arms at Castle Hill and marched towards Parramatta, expecting support from the 1100 convicts from the river flat settlement at Green Hills, today's Hawkesbury.
+Also known as the "Irish Rebellion" and sometimes the second "Battle of Vinegar Hill" in reference to the battle which took place in Ireland during the Irish Rebellion of 1798, it was a rebellion that occurred when mostly Irish convicts, led by Phillip Cunningham and William Johnson, along with many hundreds took up arms at Castle Hill and marched towards Parramatta, expecting support from the 1100 convicts from the river flat settlement at Green Hills, today's Hawkesbury.
 In response, martial law was declared and a detachment of 56 men from the New South Wales Corps under the command of Major George Johnston, marched all night to Parramatta and then pursued the rebels to near the modern Sydney suburb of Rouse Hill, where they engaged with the main rebel force consisting of about 230 to 260 men.
 A firefight followed between well trained and armed soldiers and the convicts after which the rebels dispersed.
 By the time that the fugitives had been chased down over the following days, at least 15 rebels had been killed and six were wounded, while another 26 had been captured, according to official records.
 Nine rebels were subsequently hanged.